Szhenger/see-compiler/README.md

 This is **SeeC**, a modular and self-contained C/C++ compiler written in C that translates a verified subset of the C programming language into x86 assembly instructions.
 It is designed to be testable, extensible, and usable as a personal compilation tool for systems software.

-> **Current Status**: Driver, Lexer, Parser, Semantic Analysis, IR Represention, and x86 Code Generation is implemented and verified against a standard `hello, world!` program.
+> **Current Status**: Driver, Lexer, Parser, Semantic Analysis, IR Represention, and x86 Code Generation is implemented and (mostly) verified against a standard `hello, world!` program.

 ---